 Attendance Guidance

-Any difficulties in attending school should be discussed with Mrs Shelly Smith, our Attendance Officer - email attendance@deerparkschool.net or call 01285 653447.
-Mrs Smith can liaise with our Pastoral and Welfare teams and with our Inclusion unit to ensure all the necessary support can be put in place to help pupils attend school regularly.
+To report an absence, please email attendance@deerparkschool.net or call 01285 653447.
+Any difficulties in attending school should be discussed with your child's Year Leader in the first instance.
+Our Year Leaders can liaise with our Pastoral and Welfare teams and with our Inclusion unit to ensure all the necessary support can be put in place to help pupils attend school regularly. |

-If your child is at home as a result of coronavirus (COVID-19), please clarify this when notifying us of their absence.
+If your child is at home as a result of coronavirus (COVID-19), please clarify this when notifying us of their absence. |

 At Deer Park we recognise that regular attendance at school is the most critical factor in ensuring academic attainment and progress.
 We have a clear expectation that pupils should attend 100% of the time.